rjsicko/pyvariant/tests/README.md

-# Notes on testing
+# Notes on writing tests

 Here are a couple diagrams which can guide you in making test cases.
 They show how positions on different features relate to each other.
-Examples are using Ensembl 100.
+Examples are using human Ensembl 100.
 Diagrams are not to scale.

 ```text
 Legend: